YossiCohen/Heuristic-Search-Max/README.md

 *Lab:*

-Python project that runs MASIB with many different combination of arguments
+Python project that runs MASIB with many different combination of arguments - this is just a simple example, feel free to modify and create your own experiment

-if you want to summerize multiple runs into single CSV file just run ExpSum.exe in the outputs folder
+if you want to summerize multiple runs into single CSV file just run ExpSum.exe in the outputs folder (the source for this EXE is in the project ExperimentSummarizer)

 Ref: